SAP-samples/ui5-exercises-codejam/chapters/1.04-first-controller/readme.md

     controllerName="sap.codejam.controller.App">
 ```

+We added the controller to the view.
 We can now refresh our app running in the browser and see the alert being displayed just before the view is visible.

 ### 3. Add a new `onSelect` method to the controller